jimhigson/oboe.js-dissertation/markdown/3_Background.md

 The web's remit is increasingly widening to encompass scenarios which would have previously been the domain of native applications.
 In order to use live data many current webapps employ frameworks which push soft-real-time events to the client side.
-This form of streaming has a different but overlapping purpose from the XHR2 progress event.
-Whereas XHR2 enables downloads to be viewed as short-lived streams but does not otherwise disrupt the sequence of http's request-response model, streaming frameworks facilitate an entirely different sequence, that of perpetual data.
+This kind of streaming intersects only narrowly with the aims of the XHR2 progress event.
+Whereas
+XHR2 enables downloads to be viewed as streams but does not otherwise disrupt the sequence of http's request-response model, streaming frameworks facilitate an entirely different sequence, that of perpetual data.
 Consider a webmail interface; initially the user's inbox is downloaded via REST and a streaming download might be used to make its display more responsive.
-Regardless, the inbox download is a standard REST call and shares little in common with the push events which follow and provide instant notification as new messages arrive.
+Regardless, the inbox download is a standard REST call and shares little in common with the push events which follow to provide instant notification as new messages arrive.

 **Push tables** sidestep the browser's absent data streaming abilities by leaning on a resource that it can stream: progressive html.
 On the